-Students enrolled in a program of study at one higher education institution who want to count courses or topics offered at one (or more) of the other institutions as part of their award may be admitted to such courses as Cross-Institutional Students.
+Students enrolled in a program of study at one institution who want to count courses offered at another higher education institution as part of their award may be admitted to such courses as Cross-Institutional Students.

 - a The institution at which the award is to be completed is referred to as the 'home institution'.
 The institution at which cross enrolment in courses is sought is referred to as the 'other institution'. - b Normal quotas on admission to award programs do not apply.
-However, the other institution may not admit Cross-Institutional students in courses where insufficient places are available for its own students. - c Cross-Institutional students are subject to the same Statutes, Regulations and rules as apply to students enrolled in an award program at the other institution at which they are allowed to enrol. - d If a Cross-Institutional student is subsequently admitted to a program leading to an award at the other institution at which they have been allowed cross-institutional enrolment, courses or topics passed while enrolled on a cross-institutional basis may only be counted towards an award of the other institution if specific approval is granted by the other institution. - e Cross-Institutional students are required to pay the appropriate Union services fee at the home institution and may be required to pay a statutory fee at the other institution. - f Council has delegated the authority to grant approval to students wishing to count cross-institutional courses towards an award to the Dean of the Faculty concerned.
+However, the other institution may not admit Cross-Institutional students in courses where insufficient places are available for its own students. - c Cross-Institutional students are subject to the same Statutes, Regulations and rules as apply to students enrolled in an award program at the other institution at which they are allowed to enrol.

+- d If a Cross-Institutional student is subsequently admitted to a program leading to an award at the other institution at which they have been allowed cross-institutional enrolment, courses or topics passed while enrolled on a cross-institutional basis may only be counted towards an award of the other institution if specific approval is granted by the other institution. - e Cross-Institutional students are required to pay the appropriate student union services fee at the home institution, and may be required to pay a statutory fee at the other institution. - f Council has delegated the authority to grant approval to students wishing to count cross-institutional courses towards an award to the Dean of the School or Faculty concerned.